e1r0nd/LearnWords/docs/UserManual.md

 ## Learn Mode

 This section is for learn new words.
+Press **Remember** if you've remembered word and ready to proceed with it.
+Press **Repeat** if you want to leave this word in this section and learn it again later.
+Press **Know** if you know this word already (it will not appear again).

 ## Repeat Mode